nagypet/kafkastudy/README.md

 2021-05-15 06:57:36.258 DEBUG --- [ntainer#0-0-C-1] h.p.e.k.c.KafkaListenerService  19 : Received Kafka message: szia
 ```

+Interesting, that default settings seem to mimic delivery semantics 'exactly ones'.
+If I stop the application for a while, only new messages will be delivered the next time the consumer is started.
+This has to be analysed and tested more detailled.

 ## Batch processing on the consumer side

 In order to speed up processing, we will use batch delivery on the consumer side.